tvash/semantic_search_customer_complaints/readme.md

 (Heavy influenced by LLM and langchain cookbook in addition to other sources)

+ 📢 Disclaimer

+The customer complaints data utilized in this project is entirely fictional and has been generated solely for the purpose of demonstrating and testing the functionalities of this application.
+Any resemblance to actual persons, living or dead, or actual events is purely coincidental.
+This data should not be interpreted as real customer feedback or used for any real-world analysis.​

 # 🧠 LLM-Based Topic Modeling for Customer Complaints

 This project uses a Large Language Model (LLM) to perform topic modeling on customer complaints.
 It supports loading data from a **CSV file** or a **database**, and classifies each complaint into one or more predefined topics using OpenAI's GPT model with LangChain.